 Many individuals have been able to discontinue their use of oral diabetic medications taking this supplement alone.

 Daily recommended dose: 600 mg taken twice daily

 Daily recommended dose: 900 to 2,000 mg, taken in divided doses 2 to 3 times a day

 Vitamin D turns on genes that boost production of antimicrobial peptides called cathelicidins, which destroy viruses, bacteria and other germs.
 Because people with diabetes are more prone to infections due to diabetic ulcers and periodontal disease, making sure your body has optimal levels of this fat-soluble vitamin is important.

 Daily recommended dose: At least 2,000 IU of supplemental vitamin D (as cholecalciferol or D3)

 Daily recommended dose: at least 1,000 mg/day.
 If more is taken, divide doses.

 I prefer to get my vitamin E from the following foods as many of the supplements contain soybean oil and may be rancid:

 Daily recommended dose: 100 mg daily

 One of the most important nutrients with any disease.
 Most people are deficient in magnesium due to food grown in mineral depleted soil.
 Take 350-400 mg of the supplement in addition to the following foods: spinach, almonds, broccoli and lentils, pumpkin seeds and sunflower seeds.
-This is the supplement I usually recommend, but magnesium glycinate has less of a laxative effect.
+Magnesium citrate is well absorbed, but magnesium glycinate has less of a laxative effect.